ampproject/amp.dev/content/docs/contribute/contribute.md

 You can also help make things better for other contributors to the AMP Project by improving our documentation in the [amphtml GitHub project](https://github.com/ampproject/amphtml).

 #### Helping with translations
 AMP strives to make the world wide web a better experience for everyone.
-To truly make AMP a global possibility, we need translation volunteers for guides, tutorials, blogs and all things written for AMP.
+To enable everyone in the world to use AMP, we need translation volunteers for guides, tutorials, blogs and all things written for AMP.
 To get involved with localizing AMP documentation for your community, check out the [AMP Translation Initiative](https://github.com/ampproject/docs/TRANSLATIONS.md).